openstack-infra/system-config/doc/source/stackforge.rst

 Add Jenkins Jobs to StackForge Projects
 =======================================

-In the same openstack-ci-puppet repository (and in the same change if you like) we need to edit two additional files to setup Jenkins jobs and Zuul for the new StackForge project.
+In the same openstack-infra/config repository (and in the same change if you like) we need to edit two additional files to setup Jenkins jobs and Zuul for the new StackForge project.

 Edit
-``openstack-ci-puppet/modules/openstack_project/files/jenkins_job_builder/config/projects.yaml``
+``openstack-infra/config/modules/openstack_project/files/jenkins_job_builder/config/projects.yaml``
 and add a new section for your project at the end of the file.
 It should look something like::